 Spatial integration and environmental sustainability: The focus will be on development of systems and procedures for effective land use management and environmental management.
-The review of the SDF and incorporate all the comments that were made during the 2020/2021 IDP/SDF assessments.
+The review of the SDF and incorporate all the comments that were made during the 2021/2022 IDP/SDF assessments.
 The municipality will continue in ensuring that the SDF is in line with SPLUMA.

-1.6 WHAT TO EXPECT FROM THE DISTRICT, IN TERMS OUTPUTS, OUTCOMES AND DELIVERABLES, OVER THE NEXT (4) FOUR YEARS
+1.6 WHAT TO EXPECT FROM THE DISTRICT, IN TERMS OUTPUTS, OUTCOMES AND DELIVERABLES, OVER THE NEXT (5) FIVE YEARS

 UThukela is part of the Global Economy and is striving to become competitive, not only locally or nationally but also internationally.
 The emphasis will be on retaining industry and commercial activities in Ladysmith and Estcourt.
 The District Municipality will strive to spread the economic activities to the previously disadvantaged areas of the region.
 The natural beauty of uThukela should be enriched through marketing and maintenance of the existing infrastructure.
 The regional Development that will applied to UThukela District is the establishment of the Industrial Park that aims to concentrate in one area, and a number of high technology industrial firms that will provide jobs and skills which will eventually generate enough income and demand to sustain economic growth.
-The District Development agency, RASET programme and Agri-Park is also playing a significant role in uplifting the economy of the District.
+The District Development agency, RASET programme and Agri-Park is playing a significant role in uplifting the economy of the District.uThukela district municipality will strive to ensure that all the needs that were raised by communities during the consultations are all addressed especially those that are related in reducing the water and sanitation backlogs.